Halochkin/GestureMixinGame/README.md

 ## Deadly Ninja Throw

-This game demonstrates the application of the gesture of mixins.
+This comic game demonstrates the application of the gesture of mixins.
 The aim of the game is to get a [shuriken](https://en.wikipedia.org/wiki/Shuriken) at the target.
 <p align="center">
   <img src="./pictures/logo.png">
 </p><br>